Bank of England tells lenders to brace for economic storm

 By Andy Bruce and Huw Jones

-LONDON, July 5 (Reuters) - The Bank of England warned on Tuesday that the economic outlook for Britain and the world had darkened and told banks to ramp up capital buffers to ensure they can weather the storm.
+LONDON, July 5 (Reuters) - The Bank of England warned on Tuesday that the economic prospects for Britain and the world had darkened since the start of the year and told banks to ramp up capital buffers to ensure they could weather the storm.

-"The economic outlook for the UK and globally has deteriorated materially," the BoE said as it published its latest Financial Stability Report, adding that developments around the war in Ukraine would be a key factor.
+"The global economic outlook has deteriorated markedly.
+Global financial conditions as a whole have tightened significantly," Bailey told a news conference after the BoE published its half-yearly Financial Stability Report (FSR).

+Developments around the war in Ukraine would also be key, the BoE added.

 International forecasters like the IMF and OECD say Britain is more susceptible to recession and persistently high inflation than other Western countries, all of whom are grappling with global energy and commodity market shocks.

-The CCYB rate represents an extra buffer for banks that varies depending on the economic outlook.
+The CCyB rate represents an extra buffer for banks such as HSBC HSBA.L, Barclays BARC.L, Lloyds Banking Group LLOY.L and NatWest NWG.L that varies depending on the economic outlook.

 Despite a worsening cost-of-living crunch, with inflation heading towards double digits, the BoE said banks were resilient to debt vulnerabilities among households and businesses.